telabotanica/osm-boundary-admin/README.md

 ## Goal
-The goal of this shell script is to extend the boundaries of administrative zones provided by OpenStreetMap project, so that they are integrated in a MySQL 5.6 databse where a reference table stores the correponding polygons, as well as their dates of addition, modification and removal.
+The goal of this shell script is to extend the boundaries of administrative zones provided by OpenStreetMap project, so that they are integrated in a MySQL 5.6 database where a reference table stores the correponding polygons, as well as their dates of addition, modification and removal.
 The script maintains a PBF file up-to-date for each continent, in order to speed up daily processings.